benhutchinson/Oodls/README.md

 ###Our Minimum Viable Product & Basic User Story
 An individual consumer with spare food to donate should be able to visit our site, enter a post-code, and then be presented with a list of local charities that would accept their food.
-The applicable charities' locations should be clearly presented and sorted according to their proximity.
-[Our larger original wireframe graphics illustrating our user story & graphical user interface can be seen here](https://github.com/benhutchinson/Oodls/blob/master/ideas.md#gui--user-story) and [Claudia's more extensive, original MVP can be found here.](https://github.com/benhutchinson/Oodls/blob/master/mvp.md)  A scaled down version of our user story is shown below.
+The applicable charities' locations should be clearly presented and sorted according to their proximity, with some parallels to the likes of [Freecycle](https://www.freecycle.org/), [Freegle](https://ilovefreegle.org/), and [Gumtree.](http://www.gumtree.com)  [Full wireframe graphics illustrating our user story & graphical user interface design plans can be seen here](https://github.com/benhutchinson/Oodls/blob/master/ideas.md#gui--user-story) along with [Claudia's more extensive, original MVP here.](https://github.com/benhutchinson/Oodls/blob/master/mvp.md)  A scaled down version of our user story is shown below.

 <p>
 <img src="https://raw.githubusercontent.com/benhutchinson/Oodls/master/public/images/smalluserstory.png">

+###Name, Branding & Promotion Ideas
+We were keen to almost gamify the topic and brand through an animal character to engage people of all ages.
+Meercats have little to do with insurance but are memorable.
+Oodles the Owl, Foodles, Share Bear, Town Mouse vs Country Mouse, seemed to be some of the key ideas that grabbed us, with oodles seeming the most catchy.
+The name became Oodls following domain name considerations.
+[Alan's initial draft logos can be viewed here.](https://github.com/benhutchinson/Oodls/blob/master/ideas.md#logo-iterations)

-###Screenshots : Final Product
+###Screenshots : The Final Product
+Our final product placed Google Maps at the centre of the user experience.
+A user can enter any post-code or allow our site to access their current geolocation and upon submit, be presented with a full-size map illustrating local charities and Tesco stores (more to come) that would accept their produce.
+Charities are denoted by "Oodls" owl pins, while Tesco stores are distinguished through the Tesco logo.
+On clicking a charity pin, a user is presented with an info-window outlining opening hours, the key products that the charity is currently accepting, and links to a more detailed charity profile page.
+The pin also links neatly to Google Maps externally should a user need directions and wish to take advantage of varied forms of transportation.
+Tesco pins offer the very basics of Tesco's scheme and provide a link to Tesco's Food Donation literature.
+The design of the app is responsive hence renders nicely on mobile devices and is integrated with both Twitter and Google Analytics.

 <p>
 <img src="https://raw.githubusercontent.com/benhutchinson/Oodls/master/public/images/charityscreen.png">